cdupic/cdupic/README.md

 ##  About Me

-I'm a computer science student at INSA Lyon with a passion for building practical solutions that solve real-world problems.
+I'm a computer science student at INSA Lyon.
 I love exploring new technologies and applying my skills through hands-on projects.

 - 🔭 Currently working on autonomous systems and web applications
 - 💡 Interested in data analysis, software engineering, and full-stack development